Koushik-bandapadya/Data-Analyst-Practice-project/README.md

 5. Correct the ratings data

-6.Clean up the latitude and longitude data
+6.Clean up the latitude and longitude data.